mlswg/mls-protocol/draft-ietf-mls-protocol.md

 |              |              |<----------------------------+
 |              |              |              |              |
 ~~~
-{: #groupinfo-flow title="Client A publishes a GroupInfo object and Client Z uses
+{: #groupinfo-flow title="Client A publishes a GroupInfo object, and Client Z uses
 it to join the group"}

-## Relationships Between Epochs
+## Relationships between Epochs

 A group has a single linear sequence of epochs.
 Groups and epochs are generally
 independent of one another.
 However, it can sometimes be useful to link epochs